 Direct Exchange (DX) GSHP: Direct exchange GSHP systems circulate a refrigerant through a buried, closed-loop copper pipe.

 Driller: Individual or entity that drills GSHP systems.
-Requirements to be an eligible driller in the NYS Clean Heat Program are described in the NYS Clean Heat Program Manual.
+Requirements for becoming an eligible driller in the NYS Clean Heat Program are described in this Program Manual.